 - Even if the answers are not actually wrong, non-statistical experiments are often inconclusive.
 Many of the observed effects tend to be mysterious or unexplainable.

-- Time and effort may be wasted through studying the wrong variables or obtaining too much or too little data.
+- Time and effort may be wasted by studying the wrong variables or obtaining too much or too little data.

 - Set objectives